isomerpages/singapore-customs-old/_importing-by-post-or-courier-service/01c8e-enquiries.md

 third_nav_title: Importing by Post or Courier Service
 ---

-## Enquiries
+# Enquiries

-### For Postal Parcels
+## For Postal Parcels

 Singapore Customs does not have information on the status of postal parcels as the tracking and/or delivery of postal parcels is handled by SingPost.
-For enquiries on tracking or delivery of postal parcels, please refer to [www.singpost.com/contact-us](https://www.singpost.com/contact-us).
+For enquiries on tracking or delivery of postal parcels, please refer to [www.singpost.com/contact-us](https://www.singpost.com/contact-us){:target="_blank"}.

 Please note that your postal parcel may be held by ICA/SingPost for the following reasons: